Our role in education

 We want to make sure that nurses, midwives and nursing associates are consistently educated to a high standard, so that they are able to deliver safe and effective care at the point of entry to the register and throughout their careers.
 We also want to make sure that patients, service users and the public have a clear understanding of what nurses, midwives and nursing associates know and are competent to do.

-We are committed to delivering a programme of change for education between 2016 and 2020, to modernise education standards and ensure that nurses, midwives and nursing associates are equipped with the skills and knowledge they need to practise now and in the future.
+We are committed to developing our education requirements to ensure that nurses, midwives and nursing associates are equipped with the skills and knowledge they need to practise now and in the future.
+Find out more about the work we are doing to develop our education requirements.

 What we do